aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Wed Jan 22 05:09:00 2025
+Last update: Thu Jan 23 05:08:50 2025

 ### Let's play! 🎮